Violence against women: Genitalia

 Although FGM is today associated with developing countries, this practice was common until the 1970s in parts of the Western world, too.
 FGM was considered a standard medical procedure in the United States for most of the 19th and 20th centuries.
 Physicians performed surgeries of varying invasiveness to treat a number of diagnoses, including hysteria, depression, nymphomania, and frigidity.
-The medicalization of FGM in the United States allowed these practices to continue until the second part of the 20th century, with some procedures covered by Blue Cross Blue Shield Insurance until 1977.

-As of 2016, in Africa, FGM has been legally banned in Benin, Burkina Faso, Central African Republic, Chad, Côte d'Ivoire, Djibouti, Egypt, Eritrea, Ethiopia, Gambia, Ghana, Guinea, Guinea Bissau, Kenya, Mauritania, Niger, Nigeria, Senegal, South Africa, Tanzania, Togo, Uganda, and Zambia.
+As of 2016, in Africa, FGM has been legally banned in Benin, Burkina Faso, the Central African Republic, Chad, Côte d'Ivoire, Djibouti, Egypt, Eritrea, Ethiopia, Gambia, Ghana, Guinea, Guinea Bissau, Kenya, Mauritania, Niger, Nigeria, Senegal, South Africa, Tanzania, Togo, Uganda, and Zambia.
 The Istanbul Convention prohibits female genital mutilation (Article 38).

-Labia stretching, also referred to as labia elongation or labia pulling, is the act of lengthening the labia minora (the inner lips of the female genitals) through manual manipulation (pulling) or physical equipment (such as weights).
+Labia stretching is the act of lengthening the labia minora (the inner lips of the female genitals) through manual manipulation (pulling) or equipment (such as weights).
 It is often done by older women to girls.

 Feet

 Foot-binding was a practice in China done to reduce the size of feet in girls.
-It was seen as more desireable and was likely to make a more prestigious marriage.
+It was seen as more desirable and was likely to make a more prestigious marriage.

 Force-feeding

-In some countries, notably Mauritania, young girls are forcibly fattened to prepare them for marriage, because obesity is seen as desirable.
+In some countries, notably Mauritania, young girls are forcibly fattened to prepare them for marriage because obesity is seen as desirable.
 This practice of force-feeding is known as leblouh or gavage.
-The practice goes back to the 11th century, and has been reported to have made a significant comeback after a military junta took over the country in 2008.
+The practice dates back to the 11th century, and has been reported to have made a significant comeback after a military junta took over the country in 2008.

 Sexual initiation rites

-Sexual "cleansing" is ceremony where girls have sexual intercourse as a cleansing ritual following their first menstruation and is referred to as kusasa fumbi in some regions of Malawi.
-Prepubescent girls are often sent to a training camp where women known as anamkungwi, or "key leaders", teach the girls how to cook, clean, and have sexual intercourse in order to be a wife.
+Sexual "cleansing" is a ceremony where girls have sexual intercourse as a cleansing ritual following their first menstruation and is referred to as kusasa fumbi in some regions of Malawi.
+Prepubescent girls are often sent to a training camp where women known as anamkungwi, or "key leaders," teach the girls how to cook, clean, and have sexual intercourse in order to be wives.
 After the training, a man known as a hyena performs the cleansing for 12- to 17-year-old females for three days and the girl is sometimes required to perform a bare-breasted dance, known as chisamba, to signal the end of her initiation in front of the community.